netblue30/firejail/README.md

 ## Desktop integration

 All --fix functionality is done by default in firecfg, --fix option was removed.
-Clicking on a program in desktop manager menu should start the program automatically in a sandbox, if a profile is available in /etc/firejail.
-We cover about 270 different applications in this moment on all major desktop managers.
+Clicking on a program in desktop manager menu should start the program automatically in a sandbox if a profile is available in /etc/firejail.
+We cover about 300 different applications in this moment on all major desktop managers.

-Thunar (XFCE) and PCManFM (LXDE) file managers symlinks are installed in /usr/local/bin by firecfg.
+Symlinks for the common file managers are installed in /usr/local/bin by firecfg.
 File managers are usually started by default at login time, and will be sandboxed.
 Clicking on a file in the file manager will start the corresponding program in the same sandbox as the file manager.
 For example, clicking on a video file will start a sandboxed VLC running the video.
-We support in this moment XFCE, LXDE, MATE and Cinnamon.
+We support in this moment XFCE, LXDE, MATE, Cinnamon and KDE.

 ## AppImage